15 min read

 All that said, I do believe it's 100% worthwhile to optimize your book – and make it as potent as possible – to increase its likelihood of becoming a commercial success.
 (That's why the first phase of book marketing is actually editing, where you turn it into a book that markets itself.)

-That brings us to this next section – the reason you're here – which will show you how to sell a million copies of your nonfiction book!
+That brings us to this next section – the reason you're here – which will show the hidden DNA behind nonfiction books that sell a million copies!

 You can get my "Million Copies Editing Scoresheet" for free when you sign up for my newsletter here.
 Otherwise, just use the tests featured below...

-12 Proven Tests To Maximize Your Book’s Potential To Sell A Million Copies
+12 Tests To Maximize Your Book’s Potential To Sell A Million Copies

 Here are my criteria for a book to have a great chance at selling a million copies.